utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - subsystem
       - N/A
       - N/A
-    * - Enable/Disable Indefinite Low-Power Mode
+    * - Set Indefinite Low-Power Mode Enable
       - Yes
       - 0x0A
       - 0 to disable, 1 to enable